Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4

-In \cite{ETdipole2, ETdipole1}, none of the approximations listed here were used.
+In \cite{ETdipole2, ETdipole1}, none of the approximations listed above were used.
 Instead, the redshift and distances were computed according to the exact metric of the simulation.
 The inhomogeneity of the simulation used in \cite{ETdipole1, ETdipole2} is, however, significantly less than in the other models discussed.

-Despite the models studied in \cite{gevolutiondipole, ETdipole2, ETdipole1} and here all being quite different, the cosmographic expansion is consistently found to only be valid at very low redshifts, with $z$ of order $0.01$ at most, unless structures are smoothed to an amplitude of $0.05$.
+Despite the models studied here and in \cite{gevolutiondipole, ETdipole2, ETdipole1} being quite different, the cosmographic expansion is consistently found to only be valid at very low redshifts, with $z$ of order $0.01$ at most, unless structures are smoothed to very small amplitude/on very large scales.